 This blog is designed to keep readers informed about news and events relating to the Mary H. Weir Public Library in Weirton, West Virginia.

 Meeting space is limited.
 Priority is given to library programs and our community non-profit partners on a first request, first served basis.
+Programs should be free and open to the public.
 To inquire about meeting room space, call the library at 797-8510, Monday through Thursday or Saturday 9-5 and ask to speak to the Assistant Director.
 We prefer at least one week's notice.
 Events should be scheduled to end 1/2 hour before library closing time.
 Those attending events in the meeting room should park behind the library off Walnut Street in the library lot or the city lot behind it and enter through the Walnut Street doors.

 The West Virginia Humanities Council is sponsoring a Sesquicentennial Speakers Bureau to help organizations across the state commemorate the 150th anniversary of the Civil War and birth of the Mountain State.
 On Monday, May 16 at 6:00 PM, West Virginia University history professor Connie Park Rice will speak at the Mary H. Weir Public Library.
 Dr. Rice will present “A Torch in their Souls: Slavery, Abolition, and the Underground Railroad in Western Virginia.”
 The talk is free and the public is cordially invited to attend.